Japanese Tea Garden: A Tranquil Oasis of Serenity and Beauty in the Heart of San Francisco

 Where is the Japanese tea garden located in San Francisco?

-Located in Golden Gate park in the main concourse area and right next to the De Young Museum, the Japanese tea garden is hidden through ornate gates, fences and other ornamentation.
+The Japanese tea garden is located in Golden Gate park in the main concourse area and right next to the De Young Museum, the Japanese tea garden is hidden through ornate gates, fences and other ornamentation.
 Behind the exterior walls is a lush and beautiful garden that reflects all the wonderful aesthetics and features you can explore and experience throughout the garden.
 You will find the entrance to the garden through the main tiled gate and kiosk, check the information below for admission, information and picking up a brochure.

 History of the Japanese Tea Garden in Golden Gate Park